MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/network-topology-connectivity.md

 ### Design considerations and recommendations

  - Delegated subnets are required if you want to implement Azure NetApp Files, which is used frequently in HPC deployments with shared file systems.
 You can [dedicate](/azure/virtual-network/virtual-network-for-azure-services#services-that-can-be-deployed-into-a-virtual-network) and delegate subnets to certain services and then create instances of those services within subnets.
 Although Azure helps you create multiple delegated subnets in a virtual network, only one delegated subnet can exist in a virtual network for Azure NetApp Files.
 Attempts to create a new volume will fail if you use more than one delegated subnet for Azure NetApp Files.
  - You need to create a dedicated subnet if you use Azure HPC Cache for storage.
-For more information about the subnet prerequisite, see [Cache subnet](/azure/hpc-cache/hpc-cache-prerequisites#cache-subnet).
+For more information about this subnet prerequisite, see [Cache subnet](/azure/hpc-cache/hpc-cache-prerequisites#cache-subnet).
 To learn more about how to create a subnet, see [Add a virtual network subnet](/azure/virtual-network/virtual-network-manage-subnet).

 ## Configure DNS and name resolution for on-premises and Azure resources

 Domain Name System (DNS) is a critical design element in the Azure landing zone architecture.
-Some organizations might prefer to use their existing investments in DNS.
-Others might see cloud adoption as an opportunity to modernize their internal DNS infrastructure and use native Azure capabilities.
+Some organizations prefer to use their existing investments in DNS.
+Others see cloud adoption as an opportunity to modernize their internal DNS infrastructure and use native Azure capabilities.

 ### Design recommendations

-The following recommendations are for scenarios in which a virtual machine's DNS or virtual name doesn't change during migration.
+The following recommendations apply to scenarios in which a virtual machine's DNS or virtual name doesn't change during migration.

  - Background DNS and virtual names connect many system interfaces in HPC environments.
 You might not be aware of all the interfaces that developers define over time.
 Connection challenges arise between various systems when virtual machine or DNS names change after migrations.
 We recommend that you retain DNS aliases to prevent these difficulties.
- - Use different DNS zones to distinguish each environment (sandbox, development, preproduction, and production) from each other.
+ - Use different DNS zones to distinguish the environments (sandbox, development, preproduction, and production) from each other.
 The exception is for HPC deployments that have their own virtual networks.
 In these deployments, private DNS zones might not be necessary.
  - DNS support is required when you use HPC Cache.
 DNS enables it to access storage and other resources.
  - DNS and name resolution are critical in the finance sector when you use resource location and SRV records.
 We recommend that you use the DNS resolution provided by the Azure Active Directory Domain Services (Azure AD DS) domain controller.
 For more information, see [Deploy Azure AD DS in an Azure virtual network](/azure/architecture/reference-architectures/identity/adds-extend-domain).